wp-plugins/the-casengo-chat-widget/readme.txt

 the contact form.

 Steps to take:
-1) Login to your wordpress admin;
+1. Login to your wordpress admin.
-2) Click on "Contact" in admin menu;
+2. Click on "Contact" in admin menu.
-3) Click on the form you want to use;
+3. Click on the form you want to use.
-4) In the "Mail" fields include "support@yourcompanyname.casengo.com" in the "To" field;
+4. In the "Mail" fields include "support@yourcompanyname.casengo.com" in the "To" field.
-5) Save the changes made.
+5. Save the changes made.

 *   **How can I set up email forwarding for Gmail?**